 What not getting a traditional Christmas did to me

 I woke up Christmas Day, looked around at a beautifully decorated home, and saw my immediate family all together eating breakfast.
 I sat down at the table and listened to all of the funny and heartwarming stories my family discussed.
 My heart was warmed by their love, their collective energies, and the beauty of the day.
 For my family, the recognition of the Birth of Jesus and love between family was an important focus of the day.
 I can say, now that I am so much older, that this Christmas changed my life.
 It changed my outlook, my expectation(s), and my focus forever.

 How will you make your Christmas mean something this year?

 Do you have a heartwarming story to tell?
-Do you have tips?
+Do you have tips for surviving Christmas stress?